2023 Best Value Plant Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 SUNY Cobleskill undergraduate students pay an average of $18,586 in tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
-The school came in at #2 on this year’s Best Value Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
+It ranked #2 on our 2023 Best Value Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.

-Full Plant Sciences at Rutgers University - New Brunswick Report
+Read full report on Plant Sciences at Rutgers University - New Brunswick

-UD undergraduate students pay an average of $36,880 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UD are $36,880 a year.
 The average amount in student loans that plant sciences majors at UD take out while working on their Bachelor's Degree is $21,214.

-UD also claimed a spot on our Best Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools in this category.
+In addition to its great value ranking, UD is in the top 20% of all schools on our Best Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.

 A rank of #5 on this year’s list means University of Maryland - College Park is a great value for plant sciences students working on their bachelor’s degree.
-Located in the large suburb of College Park, UMCP is a public school with a fairly large student population.
+Located in the suburb of College Park, UMCP is a public school with a fairly large student population.

 UMCP undergraduate students pay an average of $38,638 in tuition and fees each year.

-Temple University did quite well in this year’s ranking of the best places for plant sciences students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Philadelphia, Temple is a public college with a very large student population.
+Temple University came in at #6 in this year’s edition of the Best Value Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.

-Delaware Valley University ranked #7 on this year’s Best Value Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Doylestown, DelVal is a private not-for-profit college with a small student population.
+With a ranking of #7, Delaware Valley University did quite well on this year’s best value schools for plant sciences students working on their bachelor’s degree.
+Located in the suburb of Doylestown, DelVal is a private not-for-profit college with a small student population.

-Morrisville State College came in at #8 in this year’s edition of the Best Value Plant Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Morrisville State College landed the #8 spot in the 2023 rankings for the best value bachelor’s degree plant sciences programs.
 Located in the rural area of Morrisville, Morrisville State College is a public school with a small student population.

 Morrisville State College undergraduate students pay an average of $18,651 in tuition and fees each year.